harropm1/Week3FridayProject/README.md

-This is the readme for the Week 3 Friday Project.
-As of right now, I have no details other than it is about national parks and will probably involve dynamically creating tables.
+This is the readme for the Week 3 Friday Project, Enjoy the Outdoors.
+It will include a dynamically created dropdown and table relating to National Parks.